Kmer-File-Format/kff-rust-api/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-Keep in mind as you contribute, that code, docs and other material submitted to this projects are considered licensed under MIT license.
+Keep in mind as you contribute, that code, docs and other material submitted to this projects are considered licensed under AGPL license.

 ## Setup developement environment